NotIsaacTwinkleToes/DefenceTowers/README.md

 # DefenceTowers Setup
 1. Extract 'DefenceTowers.zip' to reveal 'DefenceTowers.jar' and 'Towers' folder.
 2. Drag and drop DefenceTowers.jar into plugins folder.

-3. **If** you want the example towers that I created, **Create** a new folder called 'DefenceTowers' and drop the 'Towers' folder provided inside.

-4. DONE!
+3. DONE!

 Upon plugin load, an 'Example Tower' will be created, if it doesn't exist, that will contain the most up-to-date default configuration options.

+If you want some extra example towers, use the command '/dt genExamples'.
 # Using DefenceTowers
 ## Creating a new tower